markoechevarria/Sql_Files/sql/README.md

-# SQL REPOSITORY
+# SQL files
-This is the repository where sql files and classes are stored
+This is the directory where sql files and classes are stored